Ewald–Oseen extinction theorem: Extinction lengths and tests of special relativity

 The characteristic "extinction length" of a medium is the distance after which the original wave can be said to have been completely replaced.
 For visible light, traveling in air at sea level, this distance is approximately 1 mm.
 In interstellar space, the extinction length for light is 2 light years.
 At very high frequencies, the electrons in the medium can't "follow" the original wave into oscillation, which lets that wave travel much further: for 0.5 MeV gamma rays, the length is 19 cm of air and 0.3 mm of Lucite, and for 4.4 GeV, 1.7 m in air, and 1.4 mm in carbon.

 Special relativity predicts that the speed of light in vacuum is independent of the velocity of the source emitting it.
 This widely believed prediction has been occasionally tested using astronomical observations.
 For example, in a binary star system, the two stars are moving in opposite directions, and one might test the prediction by analyzing their light.
 (See, for instance, the De Sitter double star experiment.)
 Unfortunately, the extinction length of light in space nullifies the results of any such experiments using visible light, especially when taking account of the thick cloud of stationary gas surrounding such stars.
 However, experiments using X-rays emitted by binary pulsars, with much longer extinction length, have been successful.
+Other controversial experiments have also been conducted at the Navy Electronics Laboratory to test the speed of light emitted from moving sources.